 Depending on the Lisk wallet you’re using, you may be able to export a CSV file of your transaction history from your wallet.
 We’ve got instructions on how to get a CSV file from a number of crypto wallets on our integration pages.

 We recommend checking through your imported transactions on Koinly to see if everything is imported, and that your transactions are correctly labelled.

 Koinly’s crypto tax software is smart, but incorrectly imported data can cause issues.

 Checking your transactions and correcting any inaccuracies lets Koinly calculate and generate the most accurate tax reports for you.

 There are a few simple steps you can follow to make sure your tax report is accurate:

 Start by making sure all your wallets and exchange accounts are synced with Koinly.
 This lets Koinly identify which transactions are transfers and which are deposits or withdrawals.

 Now, head to your transactions page in Koinly and take a little time to ensure they're all correct.
 You can filter by the type of transaction as well as by the amount to identify and amend any transactions that you believe to be incorrect.
 For example, large withdrawals or deposits that are actually transfers between wallets is an easy fix.

 Finally, review the labels on your transactions.
 Koinly will normally do this automatically, but there are some instances when transactions like rewards or mining income aren't marked in the imported data.
-It's always good to double check your transactions and use any of the following labels.
+It's always good to double check your transactions.

 It's really helpful to use our Getting Started Guide before reviewing your transactions.
 This can help you identify and resolve any issues in no time at all.